 Submitting a Treatment/Testing PAR

-Provider delegates can draft a PAR to be reviewed and submitted by the health care provider.
+Provider delegates can draft and submit prior authorizations requests (PARs) on behalf of the health care provider.
+If the provider wants to review the PAR before submission, a delegate may save it as a draft.
 To learn more about the role of the provider delegate, visit the Medical Portal Access and Administration: Health Care Providers page.

-Health care providers are required to submit the PAR, whether drafted by themselves or drafted by their delegates.
+Health care providers can draft and submit PARs created by themselves, or review and submit PARs that are drafted by their delegates.
 Any PAR drafted by a delegate will appear on the health care provider's Draft eForms tab for final submission.

 Creating a PAR